 Our weekly status calls were on Thursdays.

-“Maybe this one will be better,” I’d think hopefully.
+“Maybe this one will be better,” I’d think, hopefully.

 They never were.

-Even with this hint of optimism, reality meant that Wednesday nights would be filled with panic and anxiety for the day ahead.
+Despite this hint of optimism, reality meant that Wednesday nights would be filled with panic and anxiety for the day ahead.

-We were in the weeds doing the work and our customer provided the oversight.
-During almost every meeting someone would get called out for something petty, completely embarrassed, or berated.
+We were in the weeds doing the work, and our customer provided the oversight.
+During almost every meeting, someone would get called out for something petty, completely embarrassed, or berated.

 Finding an Alternative Situation